I love exploring cities on a bike. The best bike tours in Madrid are healthy and sustainable, what else could you ask for?

 There are dozens of tour companies, so visitors find it difficult to choose the best one.

-In this post, I want to share with you which are, in my opinion, the 5 best bike tours in Madrid to experience Spanish culture or just have some fun with a healthy activity for a few hours.
+In this post, I want to share with you what are, in my opinion, the 5 best bike tours in Madrid to experience Spanish culture or just have some fun with a healthy activity for a few hours.

 But it is not just me who believes these are the best bike tours in Madrid.
 I have included for each tour just a couple out of hundreds of authentic excellent testimonials.